koculu/Regor/docs/api/batch.md

 ## Overview

-The `batch` function is a utility provided by Regor.
-It is used to batch multiple updates to refs, which can help optimize performance by reducing the number of observer notifications and triggers during a series of updates.
+The `batch` function is used to batch multiple updates to refs, which can help optimize performance by reducing the number of observer notifications and triggers during a series of updates.
 When multiple changes to refs are made within a `batch` block, observers are only notified once, at the end of the batch.

 ## Usage